 Glycerin comes from vegetables found in a lot of skincare products.

 It’s a natural humectant that helps lock in moisture in your skin and beard.
 Glycerin is a cheaper alternative to Vitamin E found in more expensive beard oils.

-Another important ingredient to look at here is fragrance.
-Beard says that they use naturally derived fragrances so you don’t have to worry about side effects brought about generic fragrances .
+Another essential ingredient to look at here is fragrance.
+Beard says that they use naturally derived fragrances, so you don’t have to worry about side effects brought about generic fragrances .

-Not a lot of people know that Eric is an artist and this is reflected with the packaging design.
+Not a lot of people know that Eric is an artist, and this is reflected in the packaging design.

 In terms of scent, folks at Beardbrand says that this as their most crisp and fresh-smelling concoction.
-The scent may be strong at first but it wears off after just a few hours.
+The smell may be overwhelming at first, but it wears off after just a few hours.

 - Compliments on this oil being lightweight and not weighing the beard down

 - Men and women will give kudos on the scent.

 - The cap is lightweight and may leak.
 I would not recommend it for travel as is